youngerfill/rabot/README.rst

   See also: 'walkdir'

-zip_folder
+zip-folder
 ----------
 ::

-  Usage: zip_folder FOLDER DESTDIR [PREFIX]
+  Usage: zip-folder FOLDER DESTDIR [PREFIX]

-  'zip_folder' compresses the directory FOLDER to a .zip file and saves the latter in the directory DESTDIR.
+  'zip-folder' compresses the directory FOLDER to a .zip file and saves the latter in the directory DESTDIR.

   The filename has the following pattern: